tensorflow/docs/site/en/api_docs/python/tf/contrib/training/HParams.md

 Hyperparameters have type, which is inferred from the type of their value passed at construction type.
-The currently supported types are: integer, float, string, and list of integer, float, or string.
+The currently supported types are: integer, float, boolean, string, and list of integer, float, boolean, or string.

 You can override hyperparameter values by calling the [`parse()`](#HParams.parse) method, passing a string of comma separated